curv3d/curv/docs/language/Patterns.rst

   the fields ``a`` and ``n``, and binds the field values to variables of the same names.
 The value of ``n`` is required to be a number.

+  A field pattern may be suffixed with ``= expr`` to specify a default value.
-  If a field pattern is suffixed with ``= expr``, then if the record being matched doesn't contain a field of the expected name, then ``expr`` is used as the default value of the field.
+  If the record being matched doesn't contain a field of the expected name, then ``expr`` is used as the field value.

   ``name:`` is a special field pattern that matches a field ``name:true``, and binds no variables.